-Besides knowing the hands and being able to make educated and calculated predictions, poker is a game of deception and communication.
-It is important that when you sit down at the table you understand what everyone is saying, so we have put together a glossary of poker terms that will keep you informed as you rake in the winnings.
+Poker prowess goes beyond just knowing the hands and being able to make educated and calculated predictions: as most of us know, it’s also a game that calls for understanding (and mastering) deception and communication.
+So when you sit down at the table, it’s really important that you grasp what everyone’s saying, which is why we’ve put together a glossary of poker terms that’ll keep you in the loop while you play poker online.

 THE ULTIMATE A TO Z OF POKER